-The oversight and management by Boards of the delivery of Food Stamp E&T activities and support services outlined in the rules are intended to emphasize the role of the Boards in providing a seamless network of information and services that is responsive to the individual needs of customers, including persons engaged in the Food Stamp E&T activities and support services.
+The oversight and management by Boards of the delivery of Food Stamp E&T activities and support services outlined in the rules is intended to emphasize the role of the Boards in providing a seamless network of information and services that is responsive to the individual needs of customers, including persons engaged in the Food Stamp E&T activities and support services.
 The Commission intends that the Food Stamp E&T activities and support services be fully integrated through the available one-stop centers with the added flexibility identified in the rules.
+Randy Townsend, Chief Financial Officer, has determined that for the first five-year period the rules are in effect, the following statements will apply: